andongzhengyang/Final_Project/index.md

-The fifteenth plot we have is the one that describe the
+The thirteenth plot we have is the one that describe the cost vs total duration by two service.

 ![](Plots/cost_dur.png)